 House Rules define the right to use a phone.
-Prisoners in the Institution for Sentenced Prisoners are allowed to use pay phones in a certain time period.
-When asked if they had ever been denied the right to use a phone, 32.4% of surveyed sentenced persons responded affirmatively and 67.6% negatively.
+Prisoners in the Institution for Sentenced Prisoners are allowed to use pay phones in a certain time period.445 When asked if they had ever been denied the right to use a phone, 32.4% of surveyed sentenced persons responded affirmatively and 67.6% negatively.
 In the Prison for short sentences, 17.4% respondents said that they had been denied this right, while 82.6% of prisoners who participated in this study gave a negative answer.
 It is necessary to provide conditions for sentenced persons to exercise this right in accordance with the Rules.

-In Bijelo Polje Prison there are no phones, so the sentenced persons are allowed to use mobile phones (not in the Remand), in accordance with the Rules and only between 3 pm and 10 pm.
+In Bijelo Polje Prison there are no phones, so the sentenced persons are allowed the use mobile phones (not in the Remand), in accordance with the Rules and only between 3 pm and 10 pm.
 446 According to the Rules, owning a mobile phone is qualified as a serious disciplinary violation.
 447 It is necessary to align the existing practice of allowing the use of mobile phones in Bijelo Polje Prison with the House Rules.

 It is prohibited to use electronic communication in AECS under supervision, e.g. Skype, which would significantly reduce costs and enable further contact with family and friends.
-Such form of communication is suitable for families who do not have financial means to visit their family members serving a prison sentence.
-It is necessary to provide conditions for electronic communication with the outside world (via the Internet or Skype), under supervision, and amend the House Rules so as to provide for the possibility of electronic communication.
+Such form of